Drackend99/tensorflow_tutorials/README.md

 data = requests.get("https://data.heatonresearch.com/data/t81-558/text/treasure_island.txt")
 ```

-We're going to want to get the text from her, rather than the raw byte data, so lets go ahead and covert that:
+We're going to want to get the text from here, rather than the raw byte data, so lets go ahead and covert that:

 ```
 raw_data = data.text